aldryn/prototype-aldryn-project-template/README.md

 register scripts for the ``migrate`` step (mainly used for database migrations and fix-mptt by django-cms).
-So upgrading the common ``aldryn-django`` package can also upgrades the way django is started and how migrations are run (Django 1.6 to Django 1.7 migrations upgrade anyone? ;-) ).
+So upgrading the common ``aldryn-django`` package can also upgrade the way django is started and how migrations are run (Django 1.6 to Django 1.7 migrations upgrade anyone? ;-) ).

 Similarly *django CMS* is an Addon.
 It adds all the django-cms settings.
 In